shibyvibe/Springboard/README.md

 # Springboard
-Setup up GIT for classwork
+Setup up GIT for classwork and exercises